nightscout/nightscout.github.io/docs/nightscout/multiadmin.md

 </br>

-- Enter the email address you used to create your **main** Atlas account.
+- Enter the email address of the person supporting you (that is the email address he used to setup his own Atlas account).

 <img src="/vendors/mongodb/img/MultiNS10.png" width="600px" >